NOAA-STAR/aerosolwatch-training/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)

 This GitHub repository is a resource for end users who are interested in working with aerosols and atmospheric composition satellite products from the NOAA NESDIS Center for Satellite Applications and Research (STAR).

+THIS REPO IS UNDER CONSTRUCTION!
+MATERIALS ARE COMING SOON!!
+THANKS FOR YOUR PATIENCE.